Earth Educators Rendezvous, Nashville, TN

 Data Labs: Using Ocean Observatory Initiative (OOI) Data to Engage Students in Oceanography

 July 16-17, 2019

-Join us for this two-day National Science Foundation (NSF) sponsored workshop focused on the integration of Ocean Observing Initiative (OOI) data into undergraduate teaching of introductory oceanography themes and concepts.
-Harness the constant flow of data streaming in from ocean research arrays to engage students in addressing real world problems and working with data.
-Participants will explore ways to effectively teach with data, share effective practices, and brainstorm ideas for how to integrate OOI data into introductory oceanography and Earth and environmental science courses.
-Professors from Community Colleges, Primary Undergraduate Institutions (PUI), and Historically Black Colleges and Universities (HBCU) who teach introductory courses (100 and 200 level) are especially encouraged to attend.
+This two-day National Science Foundation (NSF) sponsored workshop focused on the integration of Ocean Observing Initiative (OOI) data into undergraduate teaching of introductory oceanography themes and concepts.
+Participants explored ways to effectively teach with data, shared effective practices, and brainstormed ideas for how to integrate OOI data into introductory oceanography and Earth and environmental science courses.
+Professors from Community Colleges, Primary Undergraduate Institutions (PUI), and Historically Black Colleges and Universities (HBCU) who teach introductory courses (100 and 200 level) were especially encouraged to attend.